antipers/education/README.md

 # education

-This repository contain homework from VCS
+This repository contain homework from VCS in MD format